 How to get to Bellagio: a guide by train, car & ferry

 Reaching Bellagio is part of the journey itself, offering scenic routes across both land and water.
-Given its peninsular location, there is no train station in Bellagio proper; a multi-modal approach is often required.
+Given its peninsular location, there is no train station in Bellagio proper, so a multi-modal approach is often required.

 From Milan: private boat trip to Como, Bellagio & Lugano